 - They lack value and “Why?” statements.
 Good user stories have “so that” statements that make the value of the story clear to the team.

 Example: “As a user I want to search using the author’s first and last name fields along with the title field” the story is very specific about the implementation.
 It ties the team member’s hands without adding significant value.

 - None of the stories have estimates associated with them.

-So what options does John have?
+So what options does Steve have?

 - He could cancel the Sprint Planning session and delay the start of the Sprint.
-The backlog is ill- prepared but Sue is new to Agile and appears to be trying to do the right thing.
+The backlog is ill- prepared but Paula is new to Agile and appears to be trying to do the right thing.
 Cancelling Sprint Planning is an extremely strong signal to send at this stage of the game.

 - He could turn tomorrow’s Sprint Planning meeting into a Backlog Grooming (to rewrite and estimate the stories).
 After that’s completed he could hold a traditional Sprint Planning meeting.
 This seems like the best option, but…

 Before he takes any action Steve should sit down with Paula and discuss the problems he sees, all the while making the focus not on the mistakes Paula has made but instead focusing on the backlog and what a good story would be.
 Then he should explain the current state of the world to the team, including all the options that they have and let the team decide what to do.
 Even if they make what Steve perceives to be a weaker decision they will learn from the mistake and grow.